-Issues (and Supporting Sources) Certified EIR Do Proposed Changes Involve New Significant Impacts or Substantially More Severe Impacts?
+(and Supporting Information Sources) Impact Determination in the Certified EIR Do Proposed Changes Involve New Significant Impacts or Substantially More Severe Impacts?
 Any New Circumstances Involving New Significant Impact or Substantially More Severe Impacts?
 Any New Information Requiring New Analysis or Verification?
-Certified EIR's Mitigation Measures Addressing Impacts HYDROLOGY AND WATER QU ALITY: Would the project: (c) Substantially alter the expattern of the site or are through the alteration of stream or river or througimpervious surfaces, in would: a, including the course of a h the addition of i. result in a substant siltation on- or off-s 0:: No No No No
+Certified EIR's Mitigation Measures Addressing Impacts HYDROLOGY AND WATER QUALITY: Would the project: pattern through stream ntially alter the existing drainage of the site or area, including the alteration of the course of a or river or through the addition of ous surfaces, in a manner which sult in a substantial erosion or tation on- or off-site; Less than Significant No No No No